Makersmic/Rhino-3d-Printer/XY_Motion_System/Belt Tensioner Assembly/readme.md

 Step 2.
 Adjust both belt tensioners to their lowest setting.

 Step 3.
-Adjust both belts on the x-carriage as to where they are snug ensuring the gantry is laying at the same measurement on each y axis linear rail.
+Adjust both belts through the x-carriage belt clamps as to where they are snug, while ensuring the gantry equally perpendicular on each y axis linear rail.
 Use the through-holes of the linear rail for quick reference.
 Do not worry about getting the belts super tight, just snug with zero slack.

 Step 4.
 Tighten the belt clamps on the x-carriage.

 Step 5.
-Using the tension knob of the belt tensioner, adjust each tensioner to equal tension.
+Using the tension knob of the belt tensioner to index into one of 5 tension setttings, adjust each tensioner to equal tension.
 There are 5 possible settings for belt tension.

 Done!